kmull99/telling-time/readme.txt

   - b:      Enable/disable block_hours
   - esc:    quit (does not print final score)

-Enable/disable optional features by editing instance variables in telling_time.rb
-  - @starting_lives
-    - Can be set to any non-negative integer
-  - @show_minutes
-    - Set to true to print minutes (0-60) around the clock
-  - @block_hours
-    - false: The hour hand moves with the minute hand, like a real clock.
-    - true: The hour hand points directly to the current hour.

 Setup:
   - Install ruby for your system
   - Install ruby2d & it's dependencies